FergusCurrie/memory/docs/planning.md

 ## Backlog

+- [ ] simple way to regenerate database with example dbs
 - [ ] filters and search on browse
 - [ ] actual testing of routes. can be done with fixtures and stuff
 - [ ] clean up routes